No description

 • Storage: hero_proc secret core/ADMIN_SECRETS, value is a comma-separated list of IP addresses (IPv4 or IPv6).

-• UDS (ui.sock) always bypasses — local tooling over the Unix socket is trusted.
+• UDS (admin.sock) always bypasses — local tooling over the Unix socket is trusted.

 • Fail-open: if hero_proc is unreachable, or the secret is missing/empty, the feature is disabled and all TCP connections are allowed.
 This keeps hero_router usable when the supervisor is down.